APA Citizen Psychologist™ Initiative

 What you can do right now

-Nominate a colleague or yourself for a Presidential Citation as an exemplary Citizen Psychologist.
-This is the highest honor from the APA President.
-Nominees must be full APA members and hold a doctorate in psychology.
+Nominate a colleague or yourself for a Presidential Citation as an exemplary Citizen Psychologist or an individual doing citizen psychology work.
+This is the highest honor from the APA president.
+Nominees must be APA members.

 APA Citizen Psychologist™ FAQs